Sample Debugger Sessions

 (origin default) MAKE = $(MAKE_COMMAND)

 The (origin default) means this is a built-in definition.
-Many variables that you will be interested in though, are set somewhere, and the variable is not a default it’s location is also shown:
+Many variables that you will be interested in though, are set somewhere, and if the variable is not a default it’s location is also shown:

 remake<3> print DATA